NREL/ResStock.github.io/index.md

     - How are low-income and renter-occupied housing units different from other housing units?

-    - What are the largest opportunities for energy efficiency and electrification?
+    - What are the largest opportunities for energy efficiency?

 2. Technology potentials and what-if scenarios

-    - What is the range of savings per household if X, Y, or Z are implemented?
+    - What is the range of energy consumption and utility bill savings per household if X, Y, or Z are implemented?
 What are the total expected savings for a program or community with X, Y, or Z?

-    - What are the energy, carbon, and utility bill impacts of a home envelope upgrade versus a heat pump upgrade?
+    - What are the energy consumption and utility bill impacts of a home envelope upgrade versus an HVAC equipment upgrade?

 3. Addressable questions with timeseries and customization?

-    - Does residential electrification shift a region from summer peaking to winter peaking?
+    - What types of retrofits would shift a given region from summer peaking to winter peaking?

     - What is the total change in peak demand from energy efficiency?

-    - How do higher efficiency equipment or envelope improvements affect the change in peak demand?
+    - How do higher efficiency equipment or envelope improvements affect peak demand?

 _Questions that cannot be answered by ResStock alone:_
 1. What is the potential for rooftop or community solar?
 2. How many homes qualify for the Weatherization Assistance Program or other specific policies?
 3. How might different income groups leverage financing mechanisms for their home upgrades?
 4. What is the cost of installing a heat pump?
-5. What is the electrification potential for a specific home address?
+5. What is the energy savings potential for a specific home address?

 ## How To Use ResStock
 ResStock provides access to results through many different forms, including a web data viewer, dashboards, and raw data available for download.
 Explanations, how-to guides, and tutorials are available in teh Resources section of the ResStock website to assist using the data for common use cases